-Substitute Senate Bill 310 (SB 310), which became effective on September 10, 2014, revised Ohio's AEPS.1 Importantly, SB 310 eliminated the advanced energy provision and the requirement that 50% of renewable energy credits (RECs) come from in-state renewable facilities.2 Since the advanced energy provision was eliminated, the AEPS will now be referred to as the Renewable Portfolio Standard (RPS).
+Substitute Senate Bill 310 (SB 310), which became effective on September 10, 2014, revised Ohio's AEPS and, among other things, eliminated the advanced energy provision.
+Since the advanced energy provision was eliminated, the AEPS will now be referred to as the Renewable Portfolio Standard (RPS).

-The Ohio Revised Code (R.C.) section enacting this legislation requires the Public Utilities Commission of Ohio (PUCO) to submit a report detailing information regarding renewable energy compliance with the statutory standards to the General Assembly.3 Specifically:
+The Ohio Revised Code (R.C.) section enacting this legislation requires the Public Utilities Commission of Ohio (PUCO) to submit a report detailing information regarding renewable energy compliance with the statutory standards to the General Assembly.
+Specifically: